Getting the First Customer for Your Startup

 Start From Your Circle

 There is nothing wrong if you start finding your first customer among the people you know.
 They can trust your product without raising questions.
-They will be your free-of-cost ambassadors if satisfied with your product.
+The customers are your free-of-cost ambassadors if satisfied with your product.
 They will not become your loyal customers but will spread the word about your product in their circles.
 Your circle will start circling among the other groups.
 That will not only bring you a first customer but a chain of customers.